 The liquidation of the Kraków Ghetto by the Nazis is the reason eighteen-year-old Sadie goes into hiding with her parents and another family.
 They appreciate the kindness of the man who arranged their escape, however, the living conditions in the sewer are horrific.
 Sadie’s father drowns in the rough waters early on, leaving Sadie and her pregnant mother to try to survive as best they could in the filthy underground shelter.
 Jenoff provides incredible descriptions of their unimaginable circumstances, and I intensely felt the fear, panic, and horror of their lives right along with them.

 Ella, in contrast, appears to have everything.
 In reality, she’s an extremely lonely and unhappy soul.
 Her family situation is difficult, her friends no longer associate with her due to her stepmother’s activities and her fiancé has gone off to war.
 She walks the streets in misery until one day she finds Sadie, which seems to provide her with a purpose.

 One misstep could mean both their lives, but Sadie and Ella risk everything for each other.
 They depend on each other for survival.

 Glimpses of normalcy

-During the course of the story, Sadie falls in love with a young man also hiding in the sewer and Ella’s fiancé returns to Krakow.
-Nothing is easy in a world crippled by war, but Jenoff brings some “normalcy” into the relationship between the two women with casual conversation, good natured teasing and girl talks about love and life.
-These moments remind us these two friends experience thoughts and feelings similar to many young women in different walks of life.
+During the course of the story, Sadie falls in love with a young man also hiding in the sewer, and Ella’s fiancé returns to Krakow.
+Nothing is easy in a world crippled by war, but Jenoff brings some “normalcy” into the relationship between the two women with casual conversation, good-natured teasing, and a girl talking about love and life.
+These moments remind us these two friends experience thoughts and feelings similar to many young women from different walks of life.
 They are ordinary people living in extraordinary times and coping the best they can.

 The bottom line